JavaFX Scene Builder User Guide

 You can add other menu-related items, such as another Menu Item or a Separator Menu Item, by dragging the element from the Library panel to the desired Menu location in the Hierarchy panel.
 To create a second-level menu, drop a Menu element within an already existing Menu element in the Hierarchy panel.

 Use the Preview menu to see your Menu bar in action.
 From the Preview window, you can click a Menu item and any of its submenus.
-If your current platform supports it, you can choose the Use System Menu Bar property from the Properties panel to make the Preview window display the menu bar as it would appear on your native system.
+If your current platform supports it, you can choose the Use System Menu Bar property from the Properties section of the Inspector panel to make the Preview window display the menu bar as it would appear on your native system.

 Custom and Unknown Element Types